rmottola/Arctic-Fox/README.md

 Arctic Fox will build for Mac OS X 10.6 and up, Windows XP, i386/x86_64/PowerPC-BE, MIPS-el, ARM  on Linux, and more than likely any other Unix/BSD varient.
 Ideally, we'd like to get it working on PowerPC 10.5 as well.
-An older *very unofficial* 27.9.15 build can be found here: [Arctic Fox for 10.4/10.5](https://forums.macrumors.com/threads/so-this-finally-happened-sort-of.2172031/)

 Compared to PaleMoon 27 some major changes:
 * ARM support has been reinstantiated, including JIT!
 * MIPS support reinstantiated, too (less tested and only on Little Endian)
 * WebRTC has been reinstantiated
+* PDF reader has been reinstantiated
-* vast improvement in compiler support, up to gcc 13
+* vast improvement in compiler support, up to gcc 14

 ## Build tips

 With enough swap, 1.2GB of RAM are the absolute minimum tested, 1.5GB is acceptable, 2GB is comfortable, 4GB is recommended.
 For some tricks, read below.

-* To build on MacOSX:
+* To build on MacOS:
-  * Requires OS X 10.6 as a minimum build environment.
+  * Requires MacOS-X 10.6 as a minimum build environment.
   * Install xcode, command line tools and macports.
   * Install these via macports:
   *     sudo port -v install autoconf213 python27 libidl ccache yasm clang-3.7 (clang-3.7 is the minimum known to work).
   * Extract source archive somewhere convenient.
   * Add a sane .mozconfig (i've included some samples).
   * From the source directory type: ./mach build